With this Beginner’s Guide to Camping, you’ll know everything you need to take with you on your next (or first) camping trip!

 I always keep these foldable zipped bags from the dollar store in my camping bins to transport the food in.

-Some things I didn’t take a photo of is an ax, a hatchet, newspaper for starting a fire, fire sticks for roasting marshmallows and hot dogs and a roasting cage.
+Some things I didn’t take a photo of is an ax, a hatchet, newspaper for starting a fire, telescopic forks/sticks for roasting marshmallows and hot dogs and a roasting cage.
 This is perfect for BBQ chicken or steak over the open fire.

 You’ll also want to bring lifejackets, floatable toys and possibly water shoes if you are camping near a lake.